alecpratt/alecpratt.github.io/_personal/2_athletics.md

 Growing up I played basketball, baseball, and I ran cross country and track.
 Unfortunately, I have not kept up with organized sports since I left High School.
 However, I still try to prioritize physical fitness and I still enjoy watching certain sports teams.

 ##### Personal Fitness
 Since the COVID-19 pandemic, I have tried to maintain a healthy workout routine.
 I like the saying that you can't have a fully healthy mind without a healthy body.
+Add me on Strava on my social tab at the bottom of the page!

 In general, I try to do some sort of weight training 5-6 days a week.
 I am currently attempting to break 225 on bench press by the end of 2024 (I think I'm there, I just need to try!), as well as push myself in all other exercises.